-Data below refers to children reaching at least expected standard in reading, writing, maths and GPS (grammar, punctuation and spelling) in 2016-17.
+Data below refers to children reaching at least expected standard in reading, writing, maths and GPS (grammar, punctuation and spelling) in 2017-18.

-Our KS1 mainstream children exceeded local and national averages in writing and the national average in maths.
+Our KS1 mainstream children exceeded local and national averages in writing.
+They matched local and national averages in reading and matched the national average in maths.

-At the end of KS2, our mainstream children exceeded local and national averages in reading, writing, GPS and maths.
-They exceeded local and national averages at a higher level in writing, GPS and maths and the national average at a higher level in reading.
+At the end of KS2, our mainstream children exceeded local and national averages in reading, writing, and GPS and they exceeded the national average in maths.
+They exceeded local and national averages at a higher level in reading, writing and maths and the national average at a higher level in maths.

-You will see that we provide 2 sets of data: one ‘disaggregated’ (19 mainstream children) and on ‘with unit’ (all 20 children).
+You will see that we provide 2 sets of data: one ‘disaggregated’ (28 mainstream children) and on ‘with unit’ (all 32 children).
 Any data published in the public realm, i.e. on comparative websites, will be our ‘with unit’ data, so therefore not a true representation of how the school has performed.

 Please bear this in mind when comparing results and, if you would like further explanation, please contact the School Office.